 Sundrop Farms has the world’s first solar thermal powered greenhouse of its kind, desalinating water for irrigation and growing tomatoes all year round using renewable energy.
 It uses concentrated solar power to produce heat, electricity and water to grow fresh produce sustainably.
 Sundrop’s greenhouse turns seawater and sunlight into energy and water.
 This groundbreaking approach to greener farming is setting the benchmark for sustainable agriculture worldwide.

 Sundrop’s cutting edge developments include a 20Ha semi- closed greenhouse and a 120 metres tall concentrated solar thermal tower system.
 Seawater is pumped over 6 kilometres from the Alinta channel to the Sundrop plant.
 Twenty-six thousand mirrors provide the heat to desalinate over 1 million litres of sea water daily to give fresh water to the greenhouse system.
-The solar thermal system generates temperatures of 95 degree C to heat the greenhouses at night, eliminating over 6 million litres of diesel.
+The solar thermal system generates temperatures of 95 degree C to heat the greenhouses at night, eliminating over 6 million litres of diesel per year.
 The system also produces high-quality steam to run a steam turbine generator, which provides over 20% of the plant’s electricity needs.

 CNF partnered with John Holland to: